New Zealand Superannuation Rates 2026 - 2027

 Annual: $43,073.68

-• All rates shown after tax at 'M' tax code
+• All rates shown after tax at the 'M' tax code.
+Higher-earners on 'S', 'SH', or 'ST' codes will receive less.

-• 'Single, Living Alone' rate includes Living Alone Payment
+• The 'Single, Living Alone' rate includes the Living Alone Payment.

-• Annual amounts are based on 52 weeks
+• Annual amounts are based on 26 fortnightly payments (52 weeks).

 NZ Superannuation Rates